official-stockfish/fishtest/README.md

 change, both on Linux and Windows.
 The following setup describes a step-by-step installation for a machine that will run test matches (a worker).

-#### Setup Python on Linux

-Fishtest requires Python 2.7.
-If your distribution does not support upgrading to Python 2.7, you can install it from https://github.com/saghul/pythonz.

 #### Setup Python on Windows

 On Windows you will need to install Python 2.7.x for x86 (not 3.x series and not